• Facebook

 With that being said, look at six reasons to use an all-in-one curriculum.

-1. Using an all-in-one kindergarten homeschool curriculum gives you an idea of how you may or may not want to lay out your day.
+1. Using a package gives you an idea of how you may or may not want to lay out your day.

 2. Especially when I had all younger children, my time to prep lessons plans was almost non-existent.
 A laid-out framework was sanity-saving for me.